 First, I’ll explain how I worked on a wonky thrift store chair I bought, but if you have a sturdy chair, this is a really easy project.
 You’ll have an easier time than I did because I’m going to steer you in the right direction.
 I had a few hiccups along the way.

 When I spotted this vintage kid’s chair at one of the local junk malls, I just couldn’t pass it up.
 I felt like it needed a little TLC at the very least.
 The price was right!
 But, this chair was very rickety.
+So, before I can decoupage book pages, I would have to make repairs.
 All of the joints needed to be tightened if it were going to hold anything more than a doll.
 I knew it would be perfect for my Dr. Seuss Decoupage!

 How to fix a rickety kid's chair

 To begin, I took a LOT of pictures to make sure I got the chair reassembled correctly.
 There were very long staples in all of the dowels.
 After removing the staples, it was easier to remove the dowels with a rubber mallet.
 The tiny screwdriver was used to pry up the staples, then they were pulled out using the vice grips.
 By the way, the vice grips are one of my newest had tools and I don’t know why I waited so long to buy them.